Day 2

 Rerendering report

-We understand that it’s easy to forget to enter in all of the information you need for a report on it’s initial creation!
+We understand that it’s easy to forget to enter in all of the information you need for a report on its initial creation!
 Because of this, we made the argument “rerender_skeleton” that adds on any new information to the skeleton file that you might want such as additional authors, a new species image, parameters, or anything that is open for you to customize in the skeleton file.

 You COULD do this manually, but using the function both allows you to create a record of your changes (making it more reproducible) and makes the Quarto yaml less intimidating to new users!